jamesslomka/DotFiles/git.md

  `cd`

- Then, to create the key, replace `"YOUR_SSENSE_EMAIL"` with - yep, you guessed it - your SSENSE email.
+ Then, to create the key, replace `"your_email"` with - yep, you guessed it - your email.

-`ssh-keygen -t rsa -b 4096 -C "YOUR_SSENSE_EMAIL"`
+`ssh-keygen -t rsa -b 4096 -C "your_email"`

 You can press enter for the next three prompts (using the default directory and empty passphrase)